toolness/jess-portfolio/content/project/hackasaurus.md

 ---
 title: Hackasaurus
 core_value: "learning through making"
+featured_img_alt_text: |
+  A playful drawing of the mascot of Hackasaurus, a girl in a yellow outfit with a blue cape and goggles.
+She is holding a laptop and it is plugged into the word "remix".
 quote: |
   I’m proud of this project because it impacted the way that out-of-school programs approach coding.